 After leaving Half Way Tree Jail, Dr. Stewart decided he had to choose to make changes in his life that would remove him from the self-destructive path he traveled.
 It was then he realized the necessity to no longer work from an “outside-in” paradigm and changed to one that was “inside-out”.
-He enrolled in the Jamaica National School of Drama to obtain skills and certification in theater arts.
+He took control of his circumstances.
+Ragashanti enrolled in the Jamaica National School of Drama and obtained skills and certification in theater arts.
 While there he applied to the then newly formed Jamaica Organization for Youth and Student Tourist (JOYST) and was accepted to work on a summer camp in the United States.
-From there he sought and successfully gained admission to Northwestern Connecticut Community College, in Winsted, Connecticut.
+Through the Y.M.C.A.’s International Camp Counselor Program (ICCP), Ragashanti worked for a summers at CampJewell in Colebrook, Connecticut.
+His stand-out work at Camp Jewell resulted in him being invited to work there for several summers.
+While at Camp Jewell he sought and successfully gained admission to Northwestern Connecticut Community College, in Winsted, Connecticut.

-After obtaining his doctorate, Dr. Stewart immediately returned to Jamaica and initiated a career as an anthropologist and lecturer in the Department of Sociology, Psychology and Social Work at the University of the West Indies (UWI).
-At the University of the West Indies, Dr. Stewart designed and lectured the class Identity and Conduct in the Dancehall Culture, which became a very popular.
+After obtaining his doctorate in anthropology from UConn, Dr. Stewart immediately returned to Jamaica and initiated a career as an anthropologist and lecturer in the Department of Sociology, Psychology and Social Work at the University of the West Indies (UWI).
+At the University of the West Indies, Dr. Stewart designed and lectured the class Identity and Conduct in the Dancehall Culture, which became a very popular choice for students.

-For more than 15 years up to present, Ragashanti has produced hundreds of entertainment shows, including comedy shows and parties that include the Mix Up and Blenda series and the Ragabash party series.
+For more than 18 years up to present, Ragashanti has produced hundreds of entertainment shows, including comedy shows and parties that include the outrageous and phenomenally popular Mix Up and Blenda series and the Ragabash party series.
 Ragashanti staged his events in Jamaica, the United States, Canada, London and Italy.

 Dr. Stewart is married, has three children, and lives with his family in the USA.